 The SPC will review the proposals, and select the IPS to be included in the 59th WSC with due consideration on diversity of topics, the regional distribution of organisers, scientific quality and impacts.
 As a rule one individual can only organise one session.

-Abstracts and papers of the IPS can be submitted through an online submission system (IPS/STS/CPS).
+Abstracts, papers and presentations of the IPS can be submitted through an online submission system (IPS/STS/CPS).
 Organisers, chairpersons, authors and discussants of approved IPS have been informed of the details.

 |Call for IPS proposals is now closed.|

-The tentative list of IPS, including the session date and time, which is updated monthly,
+The list of IPS, including the session date and time,

 Special Topic Sessions (STS)